Murasajo/jochatbotapp/README.md

 We believe that this chatbot will greatly enhance the user experience on our website and make it easier for visitors to find the information they need.
 We hope that you find it helpful and we would appreciate your feedback.

-This section should list all the packages and frameworks used to develop the chatbot

-*Python
-*Flask
-*Pytorch
-*Gunicorn
-*Flask SQL Alchemy
-*Language Detect/Detect lang
-*NLTK
-*Numpy
-*Psycopg2

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others